History of GSI

 The Cortright symposium led to other, longer seminars, some lasting several days.
 These seminars featured world-class scholars from Latin America, Asia, and Africa, as well as Harvard, Notre Dame, and the University of Chicago.
 Several Culver patrons warmed to the idea of an institute devoted to world affairs and their generous gifts enabled the GSI to grow and expand.
 Meanwhile, the University of Notre Dame’s Kroc Institute for International Peace Studies served as “unofficial” mentor, providing advice, as well as guest scholars.

 In the fall of 2001, eight distinguished global leaders were invited to serve as advisors to the Global Studies Institute, and each accepted the invitation.
 A year later, teleconferencing was introduced when 40 Culver students, attending a seminar on AIDS in Africa, dialogued with Harvard’s renowned economist Jeffrey Sachs.
 In early 2003, the GSI made its inaugural visit to the very center of world leadership—the United Nations.
 More visits followed.
 The Institute has applied for official accreditation with the United Nations as a non-governmental organization, a first for secondary schools.
+In 2008, Frick founded The School for the Entrepreneur, soon to become The Ron Rubin School for the Entrepreneur, and Dr. John Buggeln became the new director of The GSI.

 The Global Studies Institute anticipates further growth and expansion as it becomes endowed, builds a new home, and continues to provide students, faculty, and alumni with the unprecedented opportunity to communicate across oceans and cultures—in effect, to create a blue-print for global studies in the twenty-first century.